ajrhensley/NiM_catalyst_screening_HOR_multiscale_nanoparticle_modeling/README.md

 # Data and Code Repository for Original Research Article Titled: "Integration of Facet-Dependent, Adsorbate-Driven Surface Reconstruction into Multiscale Models for the Design of Ni-Based Bimetallic Catalysts for Hydrogen Oxidation"
 The original research article is by Isabella Furrick*, Ayodeji Omoniyi*, Shuqiao Wang*, Thomas Robinson*, and Alyssa J.R.
-Hensley*, and is under review with _ChemCatChem_.
+Hensley*, and is accepted _ChemCatChem_.

 *Department of Chemical Engineering and Materials Science at Stevens Insitute of Technology